-- 1. Fractions.
-In determining the number of spaces required, a fraction equal to or greater than 1⁄2 shall be rounded up to count as one space. - 2.
-Shared parking.
+- 1. Shared parking.
 Credit for shared parking is calculated as follows: - a.
 Off-site location.
 Space in off-site parking facilities within 1,000 feet can be applied to the parking requirements for a lot

 - (1) A shared parking agreement shall be submitted to the Planning Commission outlining the number of shared spaces and the length of the agreement. - b.
 Multiple uses credit.
 When multiple uses share parking facilities, the quantity of spaces provided should be calculated as follows. - (1) Shared peak demand times.
 Businesses with the same peak parking demand times that share parking facilities shall reduce the quantity provided by 5%. - (2) Different peak demand times.
-Businesses with different peak parking demand times can reduce their parking spaces by 50%. - F. Vehicular parking design and location.
-Vehicular parking facilities shall be provided using the following standards. - 1.
-Design.
-Vehicular parking shall be designed as follows: - a.
-Space dimension.
-Parking space design shall follow the dimensions in table 6.01.G. - G. Parking Space and Aisle Dimensions Table.
+Businesses with different peak parking demand times can reduce their parking spaces by 50%.

+Section 7.02. - Driveway Design.